A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers: The VEF Method

 The fixed-point operator $G$ is applied in two stages: 1) solve the transport equation using a scattering source formed from the VEF scalar flux and 2) solve the VEF drift-diffusion equation using the VEF data computed from the angular flux from stage 1).

 The simplest algorithm to solve Eq.~\ref{eq:fixed_point} is fixed-point iteration:

-where $\varphi^0$ is an initial guess for the solution.
+where $k$ denotes the iteration index and $\varphi^0$ is an initial guess for the solution.
 This process is repeated until the difference between successive iterates is small enough.
-Since the Eddington tensor and boundary factor are weak functions of the angular flux even this simple iteration strategy will converge rapidly.
+Since the Eddington tensor and boundary factor are weak functions of the angular flux even this simple iteration strategy often converges rapidly.

 Iterative efficiency can be improved with the use of Anderson acceleration.
 Anderson acceleration defines the next iterate as the linear combination of the previous $m$ iterates that minimizes the residual $\varphi - G(\varphi)$.
 For the storage cost of $m$ previous iterates, Anderson acceleration increases the convergence rate and improves robustness.
 While it is not practical to store multiple copies of the \emph{angular} flux, it is reasonable to expect that a small set of \emph{scalar} flux-sized vectors can be stored.
 The process of linearly eliminating the transport equation, codified in Eq.~\ref{eq:lin_elim}, allows the Anderson space to be built from the much smaller scalar flux-sized vectors only.
 In the case where a subset of the angular flux unknowns are not eliminated, such as when a parallel block Jacobi sweep is used to avoid communication costs or when mesh cycles or reentrant faces are present, the solution vector can be augmented with these un-eliminated unknowns so that they are included in the Anderson space.
 This is the nonlinear analog to the ideas used for Krylov-accelerated source iteration \cite{doi:10.13182/NSE02-14}.